shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/LCD_DSI/LCD_DSI_ULPM_DataClock/readme.txt

 power down and display again as before.

 In this example a WVGA landscape picture (800x480) is displayed on LCD in DSI Mode Video Burst.
 On a Tamper button press from the user, the LCD display will be switched off.
-One second later, the DSI PHY Data and clock lane will enter ULPM mode.
+100ms later, the DSI PHY Data and clock lane will enter ULPM mode.
 DphyClk is derived from PLL.PLLR, then DPHY PLL is switched Off.

-After 6 seconds in Off mode, The PLL DPHY is switched back on and locked, then the ULPM on data and clock lanes will be exited in DPHY DSI state machine.
+After 2 seconds in Off mode, The PLL DPHY is switched back on and locked, then the ULPM on data and clock lanes will be exited in DPHY DSI state machine.
 The LCD will then be switched back on and display the same image as before with a text notifying that the exit from ULPM was successful.